stephanie-K/practitioner-stories/_docs/Working-with-people/general.md

 <br>

-<h2 class="top-line" id="the-degree-of-involvment-depends-on">The degree of involvment depends on ...</h2>
+<h2 class="top-line" id="the-degree-of-involvement-depends-on">The degree of involvment depends on ...</h2>

 ![screenshot of the part of the big Miro board showing the post it for this theme of the research](/practitioner-stories/images/working-with/working-with-gen3.png)
 <p><a href="https://miro.com/app/board/o9J_ldOzA14=/?moveToWidget=3074457352333741116&cot=14" target="_blank">Access the part of the Miro Board represented in the image</a></p>